tusharmalankiya/yt-fetcher/README.md

 ## Usage

 1. Start the backend server:
-   > [!IMPORTANT]
    > Activate the virtual environment if it is not activated.

    ```bash
    cd server
    python app.py
    ```

-2. Start the frontend development server:
+3. Start the frontend development server:
     ```bash
     cd client
     npm start
     ```

-3. Open your web browser and navigate to http://localhost:3000 to access the application.
+4. Open your web browser and navigate to http://localhost:3000 to access the application.

-4. Paste youtube link and download preferred type of content (either audio or video).
+5. Paste youtube link and download preferred type of content (either audio or video).

 ## Screenshots